zhuyongqi9/lazy-list/README.md

 Lazylist is the ultimate tool for users who want the power of Linux without the steep learning curve of shell commands.
 Simplify your workflow and protect your files with **Lazylist**!
 ## Install
-Currently only macos and ubuntu provided compiled binary
+Currently only provide macos and ubuntu compiled binary

 https://github.com/zhuyongqi9/lazylist/releases/tag/1.1.1